openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-metadata.rst

    "exists" True or False value after the path allows this to be handled.

+-  ``[landlock-disable]``: When set to "1", disables Landlock restrictions for the task.
+This can be used for tasks that need features incompatible with Landlock, such as gaining privileges through file capabilities.

 -  ``[lockfiles]``: Specifies one or more lockfiles to lock while the task executes.
 Only one task may hold a lockfile, and any task that attempts to lock an already locked file will block until the lock is